 Most of the people who turned in petitions to run for office as a petition candidate in Georgetown County have been declared eligible to run.

-Since July 16, Georgetown County elections director Donna Mahn and her staff have been checking the more than 20,000 signatures turned in by the eight potential candidates to make sure enough of the people who signed are registered voters and live in the district.
+Since July 16, Georgetown County Elections Director Donna Mahn and her staff have been checking the more than 20,000 signatures turned in by the eight potential candidates to make sure enough of the people who signed are registered voters and live in the district.

-n Mark Johnson, running for the Soil and Water Conservation District.
+• Mark Johnson, running for the Soil and Water Conservation District.

-Candidates whose petitions still need to be verified are Rod Stalvey and Kathy Harrrelson, both running for county auditor; Mike Andrews, running for county treasurer; and Darryel Carr, running for sheriff.
+The candidates who petitions still need to be verified are Rod Stalvey and Kathy Harrrelson, both running for county auditor; Mike Andrews, running for county treasurer; and Darryel Carr, running for sheriff.

 Notice about comments: